appsmithorg/appsmith-docs/datasource-reference/querying-postgres.md

 SELECT * FROM users WHERE id = ?
 AND name = ?;
 ```

-When executing the same query, Appsmith sets `Input1.text`'s evaluated value in the first parameter and `Input2.text`'s evaluated value in the second parameter after sanitizing each.
+When executing the same query, Appsmith first sanitizes each input to ensure that protect against SQL injection.
+It then sets `Input1.text`'s sanitized evaluated value as the first parameter and `Input2.text`'s sanitized evaluated value as the second parameter.

 ### Enable Prepared Statement

-To enable Prepared Statement, go to Settings tab and turn the toggle on for `[Beta]Use Prepared Statement`.
+To enable Prepared Statement, go to Settings tab and turn the toggle on for `[Beta] Use Prepared Statement`.
 Existing postgres queries which use Javascript bindings to provide content of parameters (and not construct SQL command itself) would run as a Prepared Statement out of the box.

 ![](../.gitbook/assets/prepared-statement-setting.png)